Michifumi's Blog

 Query it with:

-curl https://stats.zaku.eu.org/summary
+curl "https://stats.zaku.eu.org/summary?token=password"

-7) Backup & migrate (one‑file move)
+7) Backup & migrate

 All analytics live in stats.db.
 To migrate to a new VM:

-# On old VM
+On the old VPS:

 pm2 stop stats